skygear-demo/skygear-squirrel-server/README.md

     ```
 * if no updates available, return with status code `204`

+`/getStatus`:
+* if the server is in initializing the connection with GitHub, responses with text:

+  `Server status: Initializing`
+* if the server is connected to the GitHub repo successfully, responses wih text:

+  `Server status: GitHub Repo connected!`
+* if the server failed to connect to the GitHub repo, responses with text:

+  `Server status: Connection with GitHub repo failed.
+Check your environment variables(GITHUB_REPO and GITHUB_ACCESS_TOKEN) in Skygear portal.`
 # Update resolve strategy
 1. If the latest version > current version, return the latest version.
    > Example: